aneeshgoel/Demand-Forecasting/README.md

 # Demand-Forecasting
-Forecasting for a meal kit delivery business as part of business analytics project
+Forecasting for a meal kit delivery business as part of course work for Business Analytics project